adiman9/countdown_word_solver/README.md

 The basic idea is you pass it a list of characters and the tool will find all the words hidden in that list of letters.

 ## Basic Usage
+Make sure that `countdown.py` is executable by running `chmod +x countdown.py`

+Then the basic usage of the tool is this:
 ```
 ./countdown.py <letters> [--word_list=<path_to_wordlist>] [--min=<word_length>]
 ```